-- After Castiel stabs the demon possessing Wendy through the palms, she tells them the demons were getting information on the crypts from a hostage who is being kept at Murray hotel by the interstate.
+- After Castiel stabs the demon-possessed Wendy through the palms, she tells them the demons were getting information on the crypts from a hostage who is being kept at Murray Hotel by the interstate.

-- Treasure Map: Wendy Rice has re-created a map of Lincoln Springs from before the flood, which shows that the Jakubiak orchard is where Downey meets Bond Street.
+- Treasure Map: Wendy Rice has recreated a map of Lincoln Springs from before the flood, which shows that the Jakubiak Orchard was where Downey meets Bond Street.
 Meg uses the model in Ann's basement to find where Lucifer's crypt is.

 - Underground Railroad: Wendy Rice is a PhD candidate who is doing her dissertation on the connections between Lincoln Springs and the Underground Railroad.

 - Understatement: Sam says Meg has "not been the most trustworthy person" in the their lives.
 This is a rather generous statement, considering that she killed their allies and family friends, captured their father and delivered him to her father, the Yellow-Eyed Demon, possessed Sam and tried to force Dean to kill him, tried to make a possessed Bobby kill Dean, released a pack of hellhounds that killed Ellen and Jo, and was The Dragon for the Yellow-Eyed Demon and Lucifer.

 - Unusual Euphemism: "The Pizza Man".